food & drink · music & nightlife ·

 Go Blue!
 Fatpour is a lively bar in Wicker Park that proudly supports college football—specifically, the University of Michigan Wolverines.
 When you visit on game day, it’ll be like you’re at a tailgate party in Ann Arbor.
 With many sound ON TVs, you’ll get the full experience.
 Plus, you’ll get to participate in giveaways, compete for fan of the week, and enjoy game day specials.

 When the Wolverines aren’t playing, stop by and catch other college games, NFL games, playoff rounds, and major events like the Super Bowl.

 Park & Field

-Looking to host a Super Bowl watch party outside of your own living room?
-Park & Field has you covered.
 This epic venue is a vintage sports club, craft beer bar, and farm-to-fork eatery all in one.
-With six event spaces, an accommodating main dining room, firepits, and bocce courts, and more, there’s something for everyone here.
+There's something for everyone here with six event spaces, an accommodating main dining room, firepits, bocce courts, and more.

 If you’re not in the mood to host an event but want to participate in Super Bowl festivities, grab tickets to Park & Field’s Super Bowl party, where you can enjoy a buffet and tailgating faves, a drink package, prizes, raffles, and more!